The Applicant

 You

-Meanwhile, a candidate screenshots one of the still-live postings.
-LinkedIn post: "Cascade Logistics is under L&I investigation for missing pay scales.
+A candidate screenshots a posting.
+LinkedIn: "Cascade Logistics under L&I investigation.
 And the postings are STILL up."
-800 likes and climbing.
-By midday, three named class-action firms have posted advertisements targeting current Cascade Logistics employees in Seattle.
+800 likes.
+Three class-action firms start advertising to Cascade employees in Seattle.

 -2 Compliance